Fact vs. Myth: What Does Sugar in a Gas Tank Really Do?

-Stop us if you’ve heard this one—if you pour sugar into someone’s gas tank, then it’ll cause all sorts of mechanical maladies and ultimately render the vehicle kaput.
+Stop us if you’ve heard this one—if someone poured sugar into a gas tank, then it’ll cause all sorts of mechanical maladies and ultimately render the vehicle kaput.

 Allegedly, the sugar is supposed to chemically react with the gasoline and transform into a gooey, semi-solid sludge that completely clogs up the gas tank, fuel lines, etc.